fluxninja/aperture/docs/content/get-started/playground/playground.md

 Tools required are listed below

-- **Helm**: It is a package manager for Kubernetes.
+- **Helm**: it's a package manager for Kubernetes.
 To install manually, follow instructions [here](https://helm.sh/docs/intro/install/).
 - **Tanks and Jsonnet Bundler**: Grafana Tanka is a robust configuration utility for your Kubernetes cluster, powered by the unique Jsonnet language.
 Jsonnet